Ext JS 7.9 & Rapid Ext JS 1.1 are out now! Check what’s new Read More

 Benefits of Using a React Framework

-• React frameworks provide pre-built UI components and pre-configured tools for routing, state management, etc. Thus, developers don’t have to worry about setting up and configuring the development environment.
-This speeds up the development process
+Many developers debate the benefits of the React framework vs Angular when choosing a frontend solution.
+React frontend frameworks provide pre-built UI components and pre-configured tools for routing, state management, etc. Thus, developers don’t have to worry about setting up and configuring the development environment.
+This speeds up the development process.

-Start building JavaScript apps faster and boost your bottom-line revenue.Get started
+Start building React apps faster and boost your bottom-line revenue.Get started

 15 React Libraries And Frameworks Developers Should Know